zk-idm/demo/README.md

 **Thanks to the developers for creating these awesome components and making them available to the community!**

-## Short usage guide
+## Short usage and installation guide

 The project was created on a Windows operating system.
-Therefore, the SNARK proof and Bulletproof executables are only included for Windows 64Bit.
+Therefore, the SNARK proof and Bulletproof executables are only included for Windows (64 bit).
 Before the ZoKrates toolbox can be used, an environment variable with the name ZOKRATES_HOME and the absolute path to the stdlib folder contained in the toolbox must be defined.

 ### Install node packages